iw-tom/policies/ISO-27001/device/readme.md

    * Complying with relevant policies, e.g. [Virus Protection Policy](../virusprotection/readme.md), [Password Policy](../password/readme.md).
    * Ensuring that disk encryption is applied to the machine, e.g. FileVault for OSX, Bitlocker for Windows, dm_crypt for Linux.
    * Ensuring that a personal firewall is enabled and configured (see  [Virus Protection Policy](../virusprotection/readme.md))
-* To return all company property, including Company Laptops, if they are no longer employed by Infinity Works.
+* To return all company property, including Company Laptops, if they are no longer employed by Opus Works.

 ## Repairing A Faulty Device

-Any laptop or electronic device owned by Infinity Works that is reported to the Admin Team as faulty or in need of repair will be expected to have no information stored locally that would be of security risk to the company or any client.
-All necessary content should be saved to a secure location (e.g. the Infinity Works G-Drive).
+Any laptop or electronic device owned by Opus Works that is reported to the Admin Team as faulty or in need of repair will be expected to have no information stored locally that would be of security risk to the company or any client.
+All necessary content should be saved to a secure location (e.g. the Opus Works G-Drive).
 If in doubt speak with the ISMS Manager.

 ## Personal Laptops